-Reflect on your own relationship to money issues.
-This exercise will sharpen your awareness of and sensitivity to issues raised with and by the participants and, thus, help you effectively facilitate this program.
+Reflect on your own relationship to money.
+Use this exercise to sharpen your awareness of and sensitivity to issues that might be raised with and by the participants and, thus, help you effectively facilitate this program.
 Use these questions as a guide:

 - How do you define your own cultural and socioeconomic background and your current socioeconomic status?
 How do your background and your current status influence your relationship with money?
 Consider ways in which your background or socioeconomic status may influence your interactions with people from other backgrounds.
 (You may wish to discuss this with your co-facilitator.
 Enlist one another to help keep out of the workshop assumptions and reactions connected to a facilitator’s background or socioeconomic status.)